Ria Cortesio

-Ria Cortesio is a former American baseball umpire, working games at the Double A level.
+Ria Cortesio is an American former baseball umpire, working games at the Double A level.
 In 2007, she became the first woman since Pam Postema in 1989 to work a Major league exhibition game.
 The 2007 season was her ninth and final professional season and fifth at the Double A level.

 Umpiring career

 Cortesio attended five-week umpire school.
 She began umpiring professionally in the minor leagues in 1999, in the short-season Pioneer League.
 In 2002, she began umpiring at the Double A level, spending five seasons in the Southern League.

 She worked both the 2006 All-Star Futures Game and Home Run Derby.

 On March 29, 2007, she became the first woman umpire to work in a Major League Baseball exhibition game since Postema in 1989, when she served alternately as the first and third base umpire in a spring training game between the Chicago Cubs and Arizona Diamondbacks.